-The Sonicare Protective Clean 4100 earned an Editors' Choice award for its awesome all-around performance.
-This electric toothbrush did well in our cleaning tests and is easy and convenient to use, aided by its simple interface.
-The 4100 is also compatible with a much wider variety of brush heads, giving you more options to perfectly match your personal preference.
+The Sonicare Protective Clean 4100 delivered impressive all-around performance.
+Aided by its simple interface, this electric toothbrush did well in our cleaning tests and is easy and convenient to use.
+The 4100 is also compatible with a much wider variety of brush heads, giving you more options to match your personal preference perfectly.

-A few of our judges, however, did find the 4100 to be a little more uncomfortable to brush with compared to some of the other products we have tested.
-It also didn't do as well as some of the more aggressive oscillation-rotation toothbrushes in our test, but it still did quite well overall.
-It's one of our all-time favorite electric toothbrushes and we would happily recommend it to anyone looking for the best of the best.
+However, a few of our judges found the 4100 to be a little more uncomfortable to brush with compared to some of the other products we have tested.
+It also didn't do as well as some of the more aggressive oscillation-rotation toothbrushes in our test, but still did quite well overall.
+It's one of our all-time favorite electric toothbrushes, and we would happily recommend it to anyone looking for the best of the best.

 Read Full Review: Philips Sonicare ProtectiveClean 4100

 Scoring slightly lower than the ProtectiveClean 4100, the Brio SmartClean Sonic is another excellent all-around toothbrush.
 It has a gentle brushing motion that is great for those with sensitive gums and is overall one of the more comfortable toothbrushes to use.
 It's also easy to use and easy to clean.
 However, it's the Brio's battery life that sets this product apart from the competition.
 When used twice a day for a full cleaning cycle, this toothbrush lasted for an astonishing 70 days on a single charge.